 Great For: Francophiles, film historians, dog lovers, anyone looking for something different

 Not So Great For: black-and-white snobs, the unimaginative

 Although The Artist might be unusual for being in black-and-white, it is far from the only modern movie to use this format.
 Most famously, Sin City and its sequel A Dame To Kill For uses black-and-white to imitate its graphic novel origins with occasional flashes of colour as does Steven Spielberg's Schindler's List, although Robert Rodriguez's ultra-violent comic adaptation is just as difficult to watch but for very different reasons.
 The makers of The Good German took things even further, shooting in monochrome using lens and other equipment from the 1940's to try and achieve a genuine look of film noir.
 No doubt Woody Allen fans would also recommend Manhattan as well although I can't claim to have watched it so far.

 Silent movies, obviously, have become more of a fad these days but before The Jazz Singer in 1927, silent films produced some of cinema's all-time classic films.
-From the pomp and ceremony of Metropolis to the creeping horror of films like Nosferatu and M, film-makers seemed more imaginative and inventive back then to get their vision on screen without using the lazy CG techniques used today.
+From the pomp and ceremony of Metropolis to the creeping horror of films like Nosferatu, film-makers seemed more imaginative and inventive back then to get their vision on screen without using the lazy CG techniques used today.
 Each of these films seemed to become huge epics (well, maybe not Nosferatu!) with vast casts and a genuine artistic flair.
 If you take anything away from these articles I write then I hope you become more receptive to films outside the norm like silent movies and dusty monochrome classics.
 Try them out.

 © 2019 Benjamin Cox